SHECA-Alvin/reply/goole-reoly.md

 SHECA found that the CRLReason code of some revoked certificates does not comply with regulations.
-These certificates should not use privilegeWithdrawn as the CRLReason code
+These certificates should not use privilegeWithdrawn as the CRLReason code。

+SHECA adheres strictly to BR regulations in the use of CRLReason codes.
+Attached is a screenshot showing some of the reasons for certificate revocation selected by SHECA subscribers, all of which comply with BR regulations.

 **Detailed certificate revocation reasons are shown in the table below**